Joy879/Citrone_part_2/js_basics/README.md

        This means that variables are checked against types only when the program is executing.
        Examples of programming languages are Python, JavaScript, Lisp, PHP, Ruby, Perl

-- Differentiate between the JavaScript data types ‘null’ and ‘undefined&nbsp'
+- Differentiate between the JavaScript data types ‘null’ and ‘undefined’

        undefined means a variable has been declared but has not yet been assigned a value